 - Ordinary Time

-Advent lasts for roughly four weeks beginning the fourth Sunday before Christmas leading up to Christmas Day on December 25.
-Since Christmas falls on a different day of the week each year, Advent can begin anywhere from November 27 to December 3.
+Advent lasts for roughly four weeks, beginning the fourth Sunday before Christmas, leading up to Christmas Day on December 25.
+Since Christmas falls on a different day of the week each year, Advent can begin as early as November 27 and as late as December 3.
 Advent is followed by twelve days of Christmas, culminating with the day of Epiphany.
 It is considered a time of preparation, remembrance, and anticipation.

 Advent Versus Christmas